nestjs/docs.nestjs.com/content/recipes/swagger.md

 $ npm run start
 ```

 While the application is running, open your browser and navigate to `http://localhost:3000/api`.
-You should see similar page:
+You should see a similar page:

 <figure><img src="/assets/swagger1.png" /></figure>

 The `SwaggerModule` automatically reflects all of your endpoints.
 In the background, it's making use of `swagger-ui-express` and creates a live documentation.

-> info **Hint** If you want to download the corresponding \`Swagger JSON\` file, you can simply call `http://localhost:3000/api-json` in your browser (if your Swagger documentation is published under `http://localhost:3000/api`).
+> info **Hint** If you want to download the corresponding Swagger JSON file, you can simply call `http://localhost:3000/api-json` in your browser (if your Swagger documentation is published under `http://localhost:3000/api`).

 #### Body, query, path parameters

 During the examination of the defined controllers, the `SwaggerModule` is looking for all used `@Body()`, `@Query()`, and `@Param()` decorators in the route handlers.
-Thanks to them, the valid document can be created.
+Hence, the valid document can be created.

-Moreover, the module creates the **models definitions** by taking advantage of the **reflection**.
+Moreover, the module creates the **models definitions** by taking advantage of the reflection.
 Take a look at the following code:

 ```typescript
 @Post()